 Winning at the Grocery:

 Most ingredients have predictable sales cycles.
-Learning those patterns can make a bigger difference to your grocery budget than chasing sales and coupons alone.
+Learning those patterns can make a bigger impact on your grocery budget than chasing sales and coupons alone.

-Here’s how Winning at the Grocery plays out in my kitchen.
-A great holiday sale on tortilla chips inspired this recipe, but the real savings came from ingredients I regularly use and purchased at great prices over time.
+Learn more in my Winning at the Grocery series.
+Here’s how it plays out in my kitchen with this recipe.
+A great holiday sale on tortilla chips inspired me, but the real savings came from ingredients I regularly use and purchased at great prices over time.
 The chicken, cheese, and enchilada sauce were bought weeks or months earlier, just waiting for the right recipe to come along.

 Tortilla Chips: